 Nerve impingement , or compressed nerve, is a term used to describe a nerve or group of nerves that have become impinged by bone, ligament, tendons, and soft tissue.

 Though pinched nerves can occur anywhere throughout the body, they are most common in the back.
 The nerves in the spinal cord travel through the foramina, small openings between the vertebrae through which spinal nerve roots exit to other parts of the body.
 These small openings can become obstructed and pinch the nerves.
 Most cases of pinched nerves appear in the lower back.

 Causes of a Pinched Nerve

-There can be a wide variety of conditions and actions that cause a pinched nerve.
+There can be a wide variety of conditions and actions of pinched nerve causes.
 Some of the most common causes include: